 Although recruitment did not begin until 1863 Blacks made up over 15% of the Union Army. even the most vocal critics of the Proclamation came to see it as an essential step towards victory over the South.
 Coupled with Lincoln's reluctant decision to use Blacks as soldiers the proclamation became the most effective War Measure adopted by the President.

-Following the Confederate route at The Battle Of Chickamauga, Georgia, Grant's troops settle in for the siege and eventual Grant then went into Virginia to meet Lee's forces in the Wilderness Campaign.
-From May to mid-June, 1864, Grant's enormous force of over 100,000 men met Lee's beleaguered 60,000 troops in what can only be called a Battle of Attrition.
+Following the Confederate route at The Battle Of Chickamauga, Georgia, Grant's troops settled in for the siege and eventually Grant went into Virginia to meet Lee's forces in the Wilderness Campaign.
+From May to mid-June, 1864, Grant's enormous force of over 100,000 men met Lee's beleaguered 60,000 troops in what can only be called a battle of attrition.
 Lee's goal was to prevent Grant's army from reaching Richmond.
-Grant's strategy was to decimate lee's army.
+Grant's strategy was to decimate Lee's army.
 From The Wilderness to Spotsylvania Courthouse, Hanover Courthouse, The Mule Shoe, The Bloody Angle & Cold Harbour (where Maj.
-Gen McMahon said the Union lost 7,000 in 8 minutes), these two great iconic figures battles, each succeeding in their mission.
+Gen McMahon said the Union lost 7,000 in 8 minutes), these two great iconic figures battled, each succeeding in their mission.

-Grant was left with deciding on a new strategy which took him South of Richmond to Petersburg where he would begin a 9 month siege.
+Grant was left with deciding on a new strategy which took him South of Richmond to Petersburg where he would begin a nine month siege.

 The Wilderness Campaign

 General Burnside had a plane to literally blow a hole in the Confederate defenses.
 Members of the 48th Pennsylvania, miners led by Lieutenant Colonel Henry Pleasants, began digging a long tunnel towards the Confederate lines at Petersburg.
 8,000 lbs of explosives were placed in the end of the 5' high and 4' wide tunnel.